alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-10-29-odds-adjustment-risk.markdown

 def place_bet_diverse(max_bet  = lambda: 100.0):
-    """ A combination of the strategies above, with a probability of 1/20 to place bet on the max stake"""
+    """ A combination of the strategies above, with a probability of 1/20 to place bet on the max odds"""

-    pbms = place_bet_max_stake(max_bet)
+    pbms = place_bet_max_return(max_bet)
     pbr = place_bet_random(max_bet)

     for i in range(0, number_of_bets):